Is the Ocean Driving the Melt of the Ice Sheets?

 Figure 1: Circulation of warm Circumpolar Deep Water over the continental shelf of the Amundsen Sea (western Antarctica). (left) Water temperature of a deep ocean layer.
 Values range from 1.4C (black, off the shelf) to 0C (white, near the coast). (right) Speed of ocean currents over the same isopycnal.
 Domain shown is 700x1100km and the North is toward the right.
 Taken from simulations conducted at CCPO .

-Figure 2: Simulated potential temperature at 300 meters depth over the continental shelf of the Amundsen Sea (western Antarctica; Right-click on this link and select "Save File As" to download a movie).
+Figure 2: Simulated potential temperature at 300 meters depth over the continental shelf of the Amundsen Sea.
+A video covering the years 2007-2009 is available for download (.webm, .wmv).
 Ice shelves are in light gray, land is in dark gray, and the thin white contour line is the 500meter isobath.
 This calculation used ERA-Interim for the atmospheric forcing and SOSE for the ocean boundary conditions.
-The model horizontal resolution is 1.5 km everywhere over the domain to explicitly resolve the mesoscales.
-The topography is from R-Topo 1 .
+The model horizontal resolution was 1.5 km everywhere over the domain to explicitly resolve the mesoscales.
+The topography was from R-Topo version 1 .

-Figure 3: Maximum glacial meltwater concentration after one year of spin-up (Right-click on this link and select "Save File As" to download a movie).
-The high-resolution 3-D Amundsen Sea model has been recently updated to use the new IBCSO bathymetric database and the high-resolution (10-20km) atmospheric forcing from the Antarctic Mesoscale Prediction System (AMPS).
-The model forcing is also being extended in time to cover the period 2001-Present with the forcing from AMPS.
+Figure 3: Maximum glacial meltwater concentration after one year of spin-up.
+A video covering the year 2006 is available for download (.webm, .mp4).
+The model experiment combined the IBCSO bathymetric database and the high-resolution (10-20km) atmospheric forcing from the Antarctic Mesoscale Prediction System (AMPS).

 - Arndt, J.E., H.W.
 Schenke, M. Jakobsson, F.O.
 Nitsche, G. Buys, B. Goleby, M. Rebesco, F. Bohoyo, J. Hong, J. Black, R. Greku, G. Udintsev, F. Barrios, W. Reynoso-Peralta, M. Taisei, and R. Wigley, 2013.
 The International Bathymetric Chart of the Southern Ocean (IBCSO) Version 1.0 - A new bathymetric compilation covering circum-Antarctic waters.
 Geophysical Research Letters, vol.40, no.12, p.3111-3117, doi:10.1002/grl.50413.